Memorial Hymn Sing Form 2025

 Based on the prayer tradition of the interchurch monastery in Taizé, France that is frequented by young people from all over the world, this reflective service uses chants, readings and periods of silence.
 The music is sung in many languages, repeating simple phrases from the Psalms and other Bible readings.

-This service celebrates the strands that make us who we are in terms of faith, experience, and identity.
+Beginning with a potluck at 5:30 pm, this service celebrates the strands that make us who we are in terms of faith, experience, and identity.
 Based on a theme, the service makes use of popular music as its “hymnbook”.
 Participants are invited to bring a text or other media that represents the theme.
 Time is given for individual and shared reflection.

 Dear Members of Regional Council,